michellehudson/datamanagement/research_data_management_101/2016_fall/outline/101_outline.md

 03. Why manage it?
 04. Data management checklist
 05. Data Management Planning
-06. Metadata & data description
+06. Metadata and data description
 07. Organizing and working with data files
 08. Re-using data and making your data reusable
-09. Storage, computing, & analysis
+09. Storage, computing, and analysis
-10. Data preservation & archiving data
+10. Data preservation and archiving data
-11. Sharing & publishing data
+11. Sharing and publishing data
 12. Additional resources
 13. Q&A